Doctor of Musical Arts (DMA) Handbook

 • 10% appointment is 25% tuition and course fee waiver

-There is complete information regarding GTAs and the benefits that come with them at this website: Benefits Available to Graduate Research Assistants, Graduate Teaching Assistants and Graduate Assistants.
+There is excellent and complete information regarding GTAs and the benefits that come with them at this website: policy.ku.edu/graduate-studies/benefits-for-GRAs-GTAs-GAs.
 It explains what is covered for each level of appointment.

 A small number of music scholarships are available for graduate students.
-Please speak with your area coordinator about what is available to you.
+Please speak with your area coordinator or department chair about what is available to you.

 The School of Music provides funds to support travel for the professional development of students and to increase the visibility of its academic programs.
 These funds are for students participating in national and regional conferences in which they perform, present papers, or hold workshops.
 The funds also support students invited to perform or present at other regional, national, or international venues.
-To request School of Music opportunity funds, please complete the School of Music Opportunity Fund - Student Travel Reimbursement Request Form.
+To request School of Music opportunity funds, please submit a Student Opportunity Fund Request Form on the Student Resources webpage.

 Graduate Diagnostic Examinations